Pearl S. Buck: Humanitarian efforts

-In 1949, outraged that existing adoption services considered Asian and mixed-race children unadoptable, Buck co-founded Welcome House, Inc., the first international, interracial adoption agency, along with James A. Michener, Oscar Hammerstein II and his second wife Dorothy Hammerstein.
-In nearly five decades of work, Welcome House has placed over five thousand children.
-In 1964, to support children who were not eligible for adoption, Buck established the Pearl S. Buck Foundation (name changed to Pearl S. Buck International in 1999) to "address poverty and discrimination faced by children in Asian countries."
+Buck established the Pearl S. Buck Foundation (name changed to Pearl S. Buck International in 1999) to "address poverty and discrimination faced by children in Asian countries."
 In 1964, she opened the Opportunity Center and Orphanage in South Korea, and later offices were opened in Thailand, the Philippines, and Vietnam.
 When establishing Opportunity House, Buck said, "The purpose ... is to publicize and eliminate injustices and prejudices suffered by children, who, because of their birth, are not permitted to enjoy the educational, social, economic and civil privileges normally accorded to children."

-In 1960, after a long decline in health, her husband Richard died.
-She renewed a warm relation with William Ernest Hocking, who died in 1966.
+In 1960, after a long decline in health that included a series of strokes, Buck's husband Richard Walsh died.
+She renewed a warm relationship with William Ernest Hocking, who died in 1966.
 Buck then withdrew from many of her old friends and quarreled with others.

-In 1962 Buck asked the Israeli Government for clemency for Adolf Eichmann, the Nazi war criminal who was complicit in the deaths of five million Jews during WWII, as she and others believed that carrying out capital punishment against Eichmann could be seen as an act of vengeance, especially since the war had ended.
+In 1962 Buck asked the Israeli Government for clemency for Adolf Eichmann, the Nazi war criminal who was complicit in the deaths of six million Jews during World War II, as she and others believed that carrying out capital punishment against Eichmann could be seen as an act of vengeance, especially since the war had ended.

+During a December 17, 1962 visit to the Kennedy White House, Buck urged the Kennedy administration to help resolve People's Republic of China-Taiwan relations by supporting de facto independence of Taiwan for a 10 to 25 year period with an agreement that afterwards a plebiscite could be held based on a negotiated settlement.

+Buck’s ties with her native state remained strong.
+In the title essay of My Mother’s House, a small book written by Buck and others to help raise funds for the Birthplace Museum, she paid tribute to the house her mother had cherished while living far away: ‘‘For me it was a living heart in the country I knew was my own but which was strange to me until I returned to the house where I was born.
 In the late 1960s, Buck toured West Virginia to raise money to preserve her family farm in Hillsboro, West Virginia.
 Today the Pearl S. Buck Birthplace is a historic house museum and cultural center.
 She hoped the house would "belong to everyone who cares to go there," and serve as a "gateway to new thoughts and dreams and ways of life."
-U.S. President George H. W. Bush toured the Pearl S. Buck House in October 1998.
+Former U.S. President George H. W. Bush toured the Pearl S. Buck House in October 1998.
 He expressed that he, like millions of other Americans, had gained an appreciation for the Chinese people through Buck's writing.